“I was out of my mind in pain; I woke up in the arms of angels at Brackenridge.”

 “We all know, as much if not more than anyone, how important it is to replace our current hospital,” Kate Henderson, VP and UMCB’s chief operating officer, wrote in an email to hospital associates.
 “We can cite firsthand examples and share personal stories about how the extraordinary work we do, day in and day out, often is made more difficult working in a facility that predates almost all of the medical technology we now use.
 It just isn’t designed to foster medical best practices and a place of healing for our patients and their loved ones.”

-The “I Back A New Brack” web page has been developed in partnership with Emmis Communications, the parent company of seven local radio stations that has partnered with Seton Healthcare Family to raise awareness about UMCB and plans for its future.
-Information booths have been staffed by UMCB and other Seton associates at events sponsored by Emmis stations, including the KGSR “Blues on the Green” concert series at Auditorium Shores and the 101-X outdoor movies at the north Central Market.
+The “I Back A New Brack” web page has been developed in partnership with Emmis Communications, the parent company of seven local radio stations that has partnered with Ascension Seton to raise awareness about UMCB and plans for its future.
+Information booths have been staffed by UMCB and other Ascension Seton associates at events sponsored by Emmis stations, including the KGSR “Blues on the Green” concert series at Auditorium Shores and the 101-X outdoor movies at the north Central Market.